Bamum

 - Conflict Resolution Mechanisms

-- Traditional conflict resolution involves mediation by elders and community leaders, emphasizing dialogue and reconciliation.
-This approach is complemented by modern legal systems.
+- Traditional conflict resolution involves mediation by elders and community leaders, emphasizing dialogue and consensus.

 - Cultural Exchange Programs